bevyengine/rfcs/rfcs/45-stageless.md

    2. Users can duplicate critical logic in the while-active and on-enter collections.
    3. Similarly, arbitrarily long chains of state transitions are no longer be processed in the same schedule pass.
    4. However, users can add as many copies of the `flush_state` system as they would like, and loop it within an exclusive system.
-5. It may become harder to reason about exactly when command flushing occurs.

 ## Rationale and alternatives